Hell Mode

 Hell Mode: The Hardcore Gamer Dominates in Another World with Garbage Balancing (ヘルモード ～やり込み好きのゲーマーは廃設定の異世界で無双する～, Heru Mōdo: Yarikomizuki no Gēmā wa Hai Settei no Isekai de Musō Suru) is a Japanese light novel series written by Hamuo and illustrated by Mo.
 It began serialization online in November 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Earth Star Entertainment, who have published twelve volumes since July 2020 under their Earth Star Novel imprint.
-A manga adaptation with art by Enji Tetta has been serialized online via Earth Star Entertainment's Comic Earth Star website since October 2020 and has been collected in twelve tankōbon volumes.
-An anime television series adaptation produced by Yokohama Animation Laboratory is set to premiere in January 2026.
+The series was later acquired and published by Earth Star Entertainment under their Earth Star Novel imprint since July 2020.
+A manga adaptation with art by Enji Tetta has been serialized online via Earth Star Entertainment's Comic Earth Star website since October 2020.
+An anime television series adaptation produced by Yokohama Animation Laboratory aired from January to March 2026.
+A second season aired from July to September of the same year.
+A third season has been announced.

+Plot

+Kenichi Yamada, a 35-year-old office worker and veteran MMORPG player, becomes disillusioned with modern games that cater to casual play.
+When he encounters a mysterious new game that promises endless progression and an extreme difficulty setting called "Hell Mode", he selects it without hesitation.
+Upon doing so, Kenichi is reincarnated into another world as a newborn boy named Allen, born into a family of serfs, with no status or wealth.

+Living under the harsh rules of Hell Mode, Allen chooses the Summoner class, which offers vast potential, but requires significant effort to grow stronger.
+With only his previous memories and wits to guide him, he painstakingly experiments to understand his abilities while training from early childhood.
+As he steadily develops his power, Allen works toward improving his family's circumstances and escaping serfdom.